ydamit/planckster-docs/docs/concepts/scrapers.md

 Twitter Scraper
 ---------------

 The Twitter Scraper is designed to collect tweets based on search queries, allowing you to specify date ranges and filter results.
-This section provides a step-by-step guide to using it effectively.
+TThis section provides a detailed explanation on how Twitter the scraper is set up and operates.

 ### Setup and Configuration